zmechanic/nas-case-extensions/README.md

 ### `HF` — Enable Disk Temperature to Fan Speed Link

 Enables or disables automatic fan speed adjustment based on the highest disk temperature (uses the hysteresis curve of fan 1).
+This essentially overrides internal HDD cage temperature sensor value with maximum among the individual HDD temperatures reported as external sensor with `ET` command.
+This setting only affects fan speed decision.
+The HDD cage temperature value will still be displayed as reported by an internal sensor.

 | Parameter | Type | Description |
 |---|---|---|